What are legumes?

 Broad bean pods.

 Any blog on what are legumes must surely include something on the importance of broad beans in the management of Parkinson's disease.
-They are the only source of bioactive compounds from our food that are able to cross the blood-brain barrier where they are converted to L-dopamine, a very important neurotransmitter.
+They are the only source of bioactive compounds from our food that are able to cross the blood-brain barrier where they are converted to dopamine, a very important neurotransmitter.

 They are a true functional food, promoting wellness and helping to prevent disease.

-So too has constipation and a dearth of the friendly bugs found in the large intestine; research shows this creates the environment for pathogens that produce the toxins that foster the neurodegenerative diseases to flourish.
+So too has constipation and a dearth of the friendly bugs found in the large intestine; research shows this creates the environment for pathogens that produce the toxins which foster the neurodegenerative diseases to flourish.

-Enjoying a handful of broad beans, also known as favas, enables many Parkinson's sufferers to cope with their disease without having to take drugs.
+Enjoying a handful of broad beans, also known as favas enables many Parkinson's sufferers to cope with their disease without having to take drugs.

 Eggs Parkinson's disease is a simple way to enjoy these delicious favas and manage your sickness.
 Learning how to freeze broad beans would be essential so that you would have the medicine all year long.

-This fava beans nutrition page is important for anyone who wants to eat less meat, and also for those who look forward to a life without medication[3].
+This fava beans nutrition page is important for anyone who wants to eat less meat; and also for those who look forward to a life without medication[3].
 Only enjoy them when they are fresh and young; old and starchy, they're not much fun.

 Broad bean pests can be managed organically; they can be a real bother in hot, humid weather.